flatcar-archive/flatcar-docs/os/booting-with-libvirt.md

+---
-# Running Flatcar Container Linux on libvirt
+title: Running Flatcar Container Linux on libvirt
+weight: 10
+---

 This guide explains how to run Flatcar Container Linux with libvirt using the QEMU driver.
 The libvirt configuration file can be used (for example) with `virsh` or `virt-manager`.
 The guide assumes